Gertm/hardsub/README.md

 This is an FFmpeg command generator and runner for burning subs into videos.
 Specifically made to convert mkv files with subtitles included into mp4 files with the subs burned into them.

-The idea is to navigate to the folder where you have stored the mkv files and just simply run this command.
+The idea is to navigate to the directory where you have stored the mkv files and just simply run this command.
 The defaults are set to my own use case.
 Nearly everything is configurable, so it shouldn't be hard to customize this to your needs.